herman-zamula-teamdev/targetscope/_sources/operations/set.txt

 **CLI example**
       ``bedops --partition foo.bed bar.bed baz.bed ... > partition.bed``

-This filter creates a new :ref:`set <compound_set>` from disjoint ranges computed from all input sets.
-A partition of one set alone will segment any overlapping elements within that set.
+This filter creates a new :ref:`Set <compound_set>` from disjoint Ranges computed from all input Sets.
+A partition of one Set alone will segment any overlapping Elements within that Set.

 .. image:: ../../_static/ops_set_partition.png
    :width: 99%